SteveSmithTech/test-scorer/README.md

 ## How does Test Scorer work?

-The idea is for `test-scorer` to sit on your build server - any build server, in fact.
-A build job should be set up on a regular schedule to download the latest *n* test reports for a test suite of your choice - (unit tests for an application, acceptance tests for an application, smoke tests across multiple applications etc.).
-Those test reports can then be plugged into `test-scorer`, which produces its own report ranking test failures by consistency.
+The idea is for `test-scorer` to work with data supplied by your build server - in any build server, in fact.
+If your build server has enough historical data in its build artifacts, a build job can be setup on a regular schedule to download the latest *n* test reports for a test suite of your choice and invoke `test-scorer` as you wish.
+Alternatively, a post-build hook could be added to the build server in order to push the latest test report to a closed-source microservice reliant on`test-scorer` for test scores.

 [Dave Hounslow](https://www,twitter.com/thinkfoo) pithily decribed the algorithm used as *"Last n builds, each test scores 1 for a failure, multiply by n for most recent build through 1  for oldest.
 Sum this.
 Sort descending"*

-Initially, `test-scorer` will include JUnit and Cucumber parsers, and a HTML scoreboard formatter.
-Other implementations are possible later on.
+Users of `test-scorer` are encouraged to write their own test report parsers and scored tests formatters, as they wish.

 ## Where do I get Test Scorer?